movim/movim/README.md

 * https://movim.se/ server hosted in Sweden

 ### Librairies
-Movim also contains two specific librairies :
+Movim is also coming with a specific library :

 * https://github.com/movim/moxl Moxl (for Movim XMPP Library) is a PHP XMPP library especially made for the Movim project